 The picture below is the bison loop.
 Here you can see bison in their natural habitat, moving across the national park.

 Its a stunning scene in the summer time to witness such a natural activity, on top of an open jeep.

 While crossing the loop, ensure you slow down your vehicles and stop, allow the bison to pass at their own pace.

 Activities at the Elk Island National Park

-There are winter and summer activities that you can do, such as camping, hiking, snowshoeing, cross country skiing, wildlife gazing, golfing, kayaking/canoeing and mountain biking.
+There are lot of fun things to do in Alberta and exploring national parks is one of the joys, when you visit this province.
+There are winter and summer activities that you can do at the Elk Island National Park, such as camping, hiking, snowshoeing, cross country skiing, wildlife gazing, golfing, kayaking/canoeing and mountain biking.

 - Camping – Astotin Lake, located within the Elk Island National Park, has 64 un-serviced sites for RVs and tenting.
 The campsite has potable water, hot shower, (very clean) washrooms, firewood provided with fire permit, picnic shelters, etc. There is an option for “hike-in” camp site at the Oster Lake Back-country.
 You can request for equipped campsites as well at the Astotin Lake for your overnight stays